Richardaeld/google_translate_game/README.md

         + Tested in portrait, which is tablet responsiveness level.

 ### Developer Testing Methods
-+ Every **Developer Test** was preformed on the above listed systems at specified screen orientation.
++ Every **Developer Test** was preformed on the above listed systems at the specified screen orientation.
 + Between Landscape and portrait tests, the application was not refreshed.
 This is a critical part of the test!
-Part of the test is they are **never** refreshed between tests.
+Part of these tests is they are **never** refreshed between tests.
 This is a test for stability.
-+ After completion of **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/tablet.
++ After completion of **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/portrait.

 ## Developer Tests
 ### **Testing Timer**